 6. Finalize the Mailboxes

-The last step in the migration is to Finalize the mailboxes and cutover the mailboxes into Office 365.
+The last step in the migration is to Finalize the mailboxes and cutover the mailboxes into Microsoft 365.
 This function appears after a successful sync and is the 'Start Finalization' button.
 This process also provides additional functionality by way of enforcing settings such as IMAP/POP/OWA/ActiveSync on mailbox as well as a retention policy.
 You can also notify the users of the impending migration process.